wso2/docs-ob-toolkit-cds/en/docs/learn/pushed-authorization-endpoint.md

 ###Request URI

-The `request_uri` corresponding to the authorization request posted.
+The `request_uri` corresponds to the authorization request posted.
 This URI is a single-use reference to the respective request data in the subsequent authorization request.
 The way the authorization process obtains the authorization request data is at the discretion of the authorization server.
 There is no need to make the authorization request data available to other parties via this URI.